seshbot/seshbot.github.io/source/_posts/2014-01-22-client-side-authentication-with-ember-and-rails.markdown

 keywords: "authentication, ember.js, rails, ruby, devise"
 ---

+_This post follows on from the previous post [creating and deploying a rails + ember app from scratch](/blog/2014/01/15/creating-a-rails-plus-ember-app-from-scratch/).
+In that post I created a basic ember application being served from rails.
+Here I'll be adding user authentication to the application I created using the 'edge template' option I discussed, which uses the 'ember-rails' gem to establish the basic connectivity._

 I do not want to implement authentication and authorization myself.
 It is tricky to get right and tends to cause huge damage when it goes wrong in production.

 So I have spent at least three full days looking at various solutions I can build into my simple Ember/Rails application and spent a lot of time experimenting.